ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Require

-This property specifies whether the application needs to use a transport protocol that ensures that all data is received at the remote endppoint without corruption.
+This property specifies whether the application needs to use a transport protocol that ensures that all data is received at the Remote Endpoint without corruption.
 When reliable data transfer is enabled, this also entails being notified when a Connection is closed or aborted.